 Program participants will be based in the town of Panajachel on Lake Atitlán.
-The program includes visits to the colonial city of Antigua, as well as the towns of Santa Caterina, San Antonio, and San Juan.
+Planned visits as part of the program include the colonial city of Antigua and the towns of Santa Caterina, San Antonio, and San Juan.

 LIM College’s study abroad programs are competitive as more applications are typically received than there are spots available.
 The following factors are considered when the Office of Study Abroad selects candidates to participate in LIM College’s study abroad programs: